0x19/gonomics/README.md

 ```
 **Note:**
 1. Base nomics URL and all the other API endpoints are mentioned in connector.go file.
-2. See *_test.go files for examples and different usage scenario.
+2. See *_test.go files for examples and different usage scenarios.

 ## Run unit tests